 \subsection{Symmetry groups of knots}

 Let $K$ be a knot in the 3-sphere $S^3$.
-Then the group $\MCG (S^3 , K) $ has been called the {\it symmetry group} \cite{Kaw96} of the knot $K$ and often denoted by $\Sym (S^3, K)$.
+Then the group $\MCG (S^3 , K) $ has been called the {\it symmetry group} of the knot $K$ and often denoted by $\Sym (S^3, K)$.
 By the uniqueness of regular neighborhoods, we have $\Sym (S^3, K) \cong \MCG (S^3 , N(K))$.

-The following is a direct consequence of a celebrated result of Gordon and Luecke \cite{GL89} that if two knots in $S^3$ have homeomorphic complements then the homeomorphism between the two complements extends to an automorphism of $S^3$, see e.g. \cite{Kaw96}.
+The following proposition is a direct consequence of Gordon-Luecke \cite{GL89} that states that if two knots in $S^3$ have homeomorphic complements then the homeomorphism between the two complements extends to an automorphism of $S^3$.